 As mentioned previously, it's far from a perfect film and under a lesser director, this movie would've been an absolute mess.
 But Wan is able to keep things under control, though just barely at times.
 The script could be tighter and trimmed down, and the tone can be a little inconsistent (a scene earlier in Aquaman which takes place on a sub is decidedly darker than the rest of the movie and seems out of place, despite it being a key scene for one character), the score at times feels ill-fitting and some special effects could've used some more rendering time, but even those missteps are easy to brush away give just how flat-out fun this movie is.

 Overall, Aquaman is an underwater epic that strikes its own unique path in the DC Comics movie landscape, and it's all the more better for it.
 Not only is Aquaman a blast, but it's got plenty of great action, insane visuals and some solid character beats.
 The film doesn't really break any new ground, but it also doesn't retread what's come before.
 It's safe, but also offers up enough variety, neat visuals and a few novel concepts that it feels relatively fresh.
 While the movie's plot may be a little too over-stuffed, and some of the performances might not really fit the material, there's an undeniable whimsy that makes the movie a joy to watch.
-It's such a rewarding experience that it'll probably leave you clamoring for more.
-It's such an unique superhero movie that, when you boil it down, is pretty damn fun.
+It's a rewarding experience and a fun spin on the typical big-screen super hero adventure.
 Recommended.